Skip to main content

 In the second year you will study the above and physical chemistry, transition elements and some spectroscopic analysis.
 You will further develop your practical skills, some of which form part of the practical endorsement that will appear on your certificate.

-You will need 4 GCSEs at Grade 5 or above.
-Please note you will also need a Grade 6/5 in Core & Additional Sciences and Grade 5 in Maths (Higher Tier only) OR if doing separate Sciences Grade 6 in Chemistry, Grade 5 in one other Science & Grade 5 in Maths (Higher Tier only).
+You will need at least 4 GCSEs at Grade 5 or above.
+Students must also have achieved English Language at Grade 4 or above and a Grade 6-5 in Core & Additional Sciences and Grade 5 in Maths OR if doing separate Sciences Grade 6 in Chemistry, Grade 5 in one other Science & Grade 5 in Maths.

 A-Level Chemistry is externally assessed at the end the two years of study, via three exams.
 Two of which are 2 hours and 15 mins and each contribute 37% of the final grade.
 The third exam is 1 hour and 30 mins and contributes the final 26% of the grade.